-The cap applies to benefits including child benefit, child tax credit, jobseekers allowance, employment and support allowance and housing benefit.
+The cap applies to child benefit, child tax credit, jobseekers allowance, employment and support allowance and housing benefit.
 If any member of a household receives working tax credit or certain other disability or sickness-related benefits, then the cap will not apply to that household.

 The benefit cap has a particularly marked effect in London due to the capital’s high rents which lead to large housing benefit claims.
 The large number of London households capped (and the larger reductions they experience) is placing borough homelessness and housing options services under pressure.

+London Councils supports a benefits system that makes work pay.
+That means a system that takes into account London’s higher costs.
 London Councils has lobbied for London’s unique circumstances to be recognised in the design of the benefit cap and the support given to boroughs to implement it.

 The Department for Work & Pensions publishes statistics on the number of households that have been capped at any point, along with the most recently recorded outcome for each capped household.